Chymaster/newcipher/README.md

 # newcipher
-A restructured and developed version of "https://github.com/Chymaster/Classic-cipher"
+## This is a restructured and developed version of "https://github.com/Chymaster/Classic-cipher"